etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

 *Ilya Etingof, Red Hat Product Security*

-Most of us, programmers, go through the technical interviews every once in a while.
+Most of us, programmers, go through technical interviews every once in a while.
 At other times many of us sit at the opposite side of the table running these interviews.
 Stakes are high, emotions run strong, intellectual pressure builds up.
 I found that an unfortunate code review may turn into something similar to a harsh job interview.

-While it is theoretically in the best interest of the whole team to end up with a high quality code, variations in individual's technical background, cultural differences, preconceptions built up on previous experience, personality quirks and even temper may get in the way luring people into a fierce fight over relatively unimportant matters.
+While it is theoretically in the best interest of the whole team to end up with high quality code, variations in individual's technical background, cultural differences, preconceptions built up on previous experience, personality quirks, and even temper may get in the way of luring people into a fierce fight over relatively unimportant matters.

 Consider an imaginary pull request.
 There we typically have two actors: